 Once a mortgage has been securitized the bank no longer holds the title to the loan.
 Persuading a Trustee or Judge to compel production of hard to find or non-existent documents may, at the very least, delay foreclosure buying you time and turning up the pressure on the lender to renegotiate the mortgage.

-Whereas Quiet Title Action clears specific issues such as broken Chains of Titles on home loans and serve a primary purpose of eliminating any and all clouds, thus allowing the property to be free of all liens.
+Quiet Title Action may clear specific issues such as broken Chains of Titles on home loans and serve a primary purpose of eliminating any and all clouds, thus allowing the property to be free of liens.

 Learn why so many Professionals, Consumer Advocates and Attorney Law Firms consistently rely on Nationwide Default Solutions to help uncover –

 Securitization of the Mortgage Note, Mortgage Electronic Registration Systems (MERS) violations, Robo Signing, Notary Fraud, Negligent/Fraudulent Misrepresentations, Breach of Contract, Lack of Good Faith and Fair Dealings, Unfair and Deceptive Practices, Elder Abuse and more.

 While a Forensic Audit only looks at faults and violations to do with RESPA and TILA, a Securitization Audit discloses whether your loan has been securitized and therefore may not be owned by your lender.

 **Disclaimer- We are not engaged in loan modification or foreclosure defense.
 Our firm does not have the power or authority to stop or delay foreclosure.